aurelia/aurelia/docs/user-docs/components/shadow-dom-and-slots.md

 After the initial rendering, `myDetails.divs` will be an array of 1 `<div>` element, and any future addition of any `<div>` elements to the `<my-details>` element will update the `divs` property on `myDetails` instance, with corresponding array.

+Additionally, the `@children` decorator will also call a callback as a reactive change handler.
+The name of the callback, if omitted in the decorator, will be derived based on the property being decorated, example: `divs` -> `divsChanged`

 #### `@children` decorator usage

 | Usage | Meaning |
 | - | - |
 | `@children() prop` | Use default options, observe mutation, and select all elements |
 | `@children('div') prop` | Observe mutation, and select only `div` elements |

+{% hint style="info" %}
+Note: the `@children` decorator wont update if the children of a slotted node change — only if you change (e.g. add or delete) the actual nodes themselves.
+{% %}

 ## Au-slot